jbossdemocentral/brms-loan-realtime-decision-server-demo/README.md

    - note you can adjust the credit score field in the xml message body to show rows in decision table being used.

 19. You can change the decision table as desired, redeploy a new version, use the Server Management Browser to manage the container using UPGRADE button to pull the latest version.

    - you need to deploy a new version of the rules, for example version 1.1, then enter 1.1 in version field of container-loan1.0 before hitting UPGRADE button.

-20. For creation or deletion of containers in the RestAPI, you need to use PUT methods, see product documentation User Guide for details.
+20. For creation or deletion of containers in the RESTful API, you need to use PUT methods, see product documentation User Guide for details.

 Option 2 - Generate containerized install